 He served in as many as five different management roles within a Part 121 US air carrier while working on large corporate aviation projects including the Boeing 747-400 and the Airbus A-330.

 He has extensive team operations experience while supporting several major Part 121 projects for the launch of new aircraft fleet operations.
 Joel has International Operations experience and has lived abroad for over six years as well as operating within a US corporation with offices in both Europe and Asia.
 He currently holds four FAA Certificates:

-Joel has 7,500+ hours of flight time and 3,500+ Sim Instructor hours.
+Joel has 10,000+ hours of flight time in all kinds of aircraft including high performance experimental aircraft and 3,500+ Simulator Instructor hours in a level D flight simulator.
 In addition, he is a graduate of the late Bill Kershner’s Basic and Advanced Aerobatics courses as well as the CFii advanced escape maneuvers / usual attitude courses.

 Barry W. Green is the author of the highly successful The DVX Book and DVX DVD and The HVX Book, as well as the current The HVX+HPX Book.
 He is an Emmy®-award-winning producer with four Emmy nominations for writing and producing television commercials and public service announcements.
 His technical background includes 13 years as a professional computer programmer and producer for Westwood Studios, creating some of the most popular video games in history.